 Initial orientation walk in Cadiz.

 Airport reception with a representative from Centro MundoLengua and transfer to and from Jerez de la Frontera airport.

 Spanish classes (optional add-on).

-Free participation in and attendance on the program for teachers and adult chaperons.
+Free participation in and attendance in the program for teachers and adult chaperones.
 Other benefits may apply.